 Down-scaling effects on whole network measures

 To complement these individual measures and facilitate comparison of this network to other visitation networks, we calculated several common indices for the individual and species bipartite network.
 The metric H2` is the degree of complementary specialization of the whole network of interacting species and measures the deviation of observed interactions from those expected given the marginal totals of the species.
 This quantitative measure ranges from 0 and 1; the higher the selectivity of the species, the higher H2` for the network.
 H2` does not vary significantly with network size (Blüthgen, et al. 2006).
 Weighted nestedness (WNODF) is a quantitative measure that ranges between 0 and 100 and describes the hierarchy of the interactions of the network.
 In nested networks, specialized nodes i.e. those with fewer interactions are linked with well-connected nodes (Almeida-Neto and Ulrich 2011).
 Weighted connectance is the linkage density divided by the total number of interactors (species or individuals) (Tylianakis, et al. 2007).
 It is a central network property that drives other network properties such as nestedness (Poisot and Gravel 2014).
 It measures of the complexity of the network.
 The modularity of each network was assessed using DirtLPA algorithm implemented in bipartite (Beckett 2016).
-Modularity can differ for the same network between unipartite and bipartite (Martin Gonzalez, et al. 2012).
+Modularity can differ for the same network between unipartite and bipartite meaning that?
+(Martin Gonzalez, et al. 2012).
 Indices were compared to the indices from 1000 random networks generated holding the totals of rows and columns fixed based on Patefields’ (1981) algorithm using Z-scores.

 Results